ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-advanced/index.md

 enterprise: true
 ---

-The Advanced Filter allows for complex filter conditions to be entered across columns in a single type-ahead input.
+The Advanced Filter allows for complex filter conditions to be entered across columns in a single type-ahead input, as well as within a hierarchical visual builder.

 ## Enabling Advanced Filter